Aromanticism: Books and literature

 Michael Paramo was referred to as "one of the globe's leading aro academics" by ITV's Woo and published a non-fiction book on the subject in 2024.

 As aromanticism is slowly becoming more widely recognized and accepted, additional literature about it is being published.

 TAAAP created a list of book recommendations as part of the Aromantic Spectrum Awareness Week 2022.

+Some other famous aromantic writers are Alice Oseman and Darcie Little Badger.
+Oseman's young adult novel Loveless focuses on a college freshman as she learns about her aroace identity.

 Non-fiction

 A series of non-fiction books concerning aromanticism have been published since 2023: